roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

     * **Ritualized Combat:** When disputes cannot be resolved through other means, or for maintaining combat readiness, highly ritualized, (usually) non-lethal ship-based duels might occur.
 These are expensive undertakings, designed to minimize loss of life and precious matter.
 They often eschew projectiles in favor of mounted melee weapons (lances, cutting beams, rams) – hinting at the "Lancer" aspect – to prevent matter dispersion.
 Duels to the death are exceptionally rare and typically a matter of last resort for unforgivable crimes against the community.
 There are no massive fleet-on-fleet engagements.
     * **External Threats:** Projectile weapons (often reusable like harpoons, kinetic impactors, or javelins) are maintained and considered less resource-intensive for potential defense against unknown external threats or for "hunting" spacebourne lifeforms (purpose: defense and scarce minerals collection).

-## 9. Technology & Expansion
+## 9. Technology, Expansion & Human Interface

-* **Technological Foundation:** Rooted in The Keystone's "humble but ultra-reliable" original technology, now being iteratively improved.
+* **Technological Foundation:** Rooted in The Pillar's "humble but ultra-reliable" original technology, now being iteratively improved.
 * **Technological Focus:** Robotics, small vessel design, fabrication, asteroid mining/processing, and the critical study of the Anomaly for breakthroughs in propulsion and spatial manipulation.
 * **Exploration Style:** Purpose-driven (resources, outpost locations, Anomaly research), not idle curiosity.
 Procedurally generated "dungeon-like" space pockets might represent unstable Anomaly echoes or newly discovered resource fields.
 * **Settlement Strategy:** Expanding network of small, enclosed, defensible outposts (asteroid-based or bespoke void habitats).

+Building upon the core physiological adaptations developed during their centuries-long journey (e.g., enhanced radiation resistance, low-pressure acclimatization), the people of Opulence have engineered specific technologies to allow pilots to interface effectively with their vessels and survive extreme conditions.

+### 9.1.
+G-Stasis Cradle

+To withstand the immense G-forces of high-performance flight and combat, which would be lethal to an unassisted human body, all high-performance cockpits are equipped with a G-Stasis Cradle.
+This is not a form of liquid immersion, but a complex mechanical and bio-support system with several key components:

+* **Exo-Harness:** A full-body, rigid frame that locks the pilot in place to prevent flailing under extreme acceleration.
+* **Active Contour Cradle:** A grid of pressurized bladders that inflate to create a rock-solid, custom mold, bracing the pilot's entire body against G-forces.
+* **Pressurized Breathing System:** Actively forces a dense, oxygen-rich gas mixture into the lungs to prevent them from collapsing under pressure.
+* **Neuro-Biological Support:** An integrated system that provides automated injections of stimulants and G-force mitigating drugs, coupled with a neural link for faster reaction times and predictive bracing.

 ## 10. Names, Surnames, and Languages (Outline)

-* **Cultural Melting Pot:** The generations aboard The Keystone, originating from diverse refugee groups, would have led to a blending of terrestrial cultures, languages, and naming conventions.
+* **Cultural Melting Pot:** The generations aboard The Pillar, originating from diverse refugee groups, would have led to a blending of terrestrial cultures, languages, and naming conventions.
 * **Naming Conventions:**
     * **Given Names:** Likely a mix of traditional names from various Earth cultures, perhaps shortened or phonetically altered over time.
-New names might also have emerged, inspired by significant events, revered individuals on The Keystone, or even technical components.
+New names might also have emerged, inspired by significant events, revered individuals on The Pillar, or even technical components.
-    * **Surnames/Family Names:** Could be a mix of inherited Earth surnames, names adopted based on an ancestor's role or achievement on The Keystone (e.g., "Hydroponics-Zhang," "Engineer-Kovalenko," "Spinner-Nia"), or identifiers linked to their original departure group/ship (if multiple groups merged onto The Keystone).
+    * **Surnames/Family Names:** Could be a mix of inherited Earth surnames, names adopted based on an ancestor's role or achievement on The Pillar (e.g., "Hydroponics-Zhang," "Engineer-Kovalenko," "Spinner-Nia"), or identifiers linked to their original departure group/ship (if multiple groups merged onto The Pillar).
 Clan-like structures might use shared identifiers.
-* **Language:** A lingua franca would have likely developed – a creole or simplified trade language based on dominant languages from the original refugee groups, heavily infused with technical jargon related to The Keystone's operation and space travel.
+* **Language:** A lingua franca would have likely developed – a creole or simplified trade language based on dominant languages from the original refugee groups, heavily infused with technical jargon related to The Pillar's operation and space travel.
 Original Earth languages might exist in fragmented forms, preserved within families or for archival/cultural purposes.
 * **(Further details and specific name/language tables to be developed later.)**

 ## 11. Ambient Lore Implementation Goal